wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 The current pipeline is a development pipeline, which will be used to:
 1. Compile and test the code.
 2. Create a new image.
-3. Push that image to an external registry (in our case [Quay.io][12])).
+3. Push that image to an external registry (in our case [Quay.io][11])).
 4. Use Kustomize to change the image target.
 5. Apply the changes via the OpenShift CLI to a given namespace.

 In GitOps, we don't do pipeline-centric deployments anymore.
-As explained earlier, the final step of our pipeline just updates our `quarkus-simple-config` Git repository with the new version of the image.
+As explained earlier, the final step of our pipeline just updates our `person-service-config` Git repository with the new version of the image.
 Instead of the `apply-kustomize` task, we are creating and using the `git-update-deployment` task as final step.
 This task should clone the config repository, use Kustomize to apply the image changes, and finally push the changes back to GitHub.com.

 ### A Word On Tekton Security

-Because we want to update a private repository, we first need to have a look at [Tekton authentication][13].
+Because we want to update a private repository, we first need to have a look at [Tekton authentication][12].
 Tekton uses specially annotated Secrets with either a *username*/*password* combination or an SSH key.
 The authentication then produces a `~/.gitconfig` file (or, in case of an image repository, a `~/.docker/config.json` file) and maps it into the step's pod via the run's associated ServiceAccount.
 That's easy, isn't it?
 Configuring the process looks like:

 ```yaml
 apiVersion: v1